hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

 ```
   - uses: teamsApp/zipAppPackage
     with:
       manifestPath: ./appPackage/manifest.template.json # Required.
-Relative path to teamsfx folder.
+Relative path to this file.
 This is the path for Teams app manifest template.
       outputZipPath: ./build/appPackage/appPackage.${{TEAMSFX_ENV}}.zip # Required.
-Relative path to teamsfx folder.
+Relative path to this file.
 This is the path for built zip file.
       outputJsonPath: ./build/appPackage/manifest.${{TEAMSFX_ENV}}.json # Required.
-Relative path to teamsfx folder.
+Relative path to this file.
 This is the path for built manifest json file.
 ```

 ## Output: